(A) At a minimum, the invitation to bid ("ITB") will include the following information:

 (G) Mistakes in ITB's

-(1) Correction or withdrawal of a bid response may be permitted due to an inadvertent, nonjudgmental mistake.
+(1) Correction or withdrawal of a bid response may be permitted due to an inadvertent mistake.
 If the mistake is attributable to an error in judgment, the bid response may not be corrected.
-Bid correction or withdrawal by reason of a nonjudgmental mistake is permissible but only if it does not affect the amount of the bid response or otherwise give the bidder a competitive advantage.
+Bid correction or withdrawal by reason of an inadvertent mistake is permissible but only if it does not affect the amount of the bid response or otherwise give the bidder a competitive advantage.

-(2) A bidder may correct mistakes discovered before the time and date set for bid opening by withdrawing or correcting the bid response as provided in paragraph (F) of this rule.
+(2) A bidder may correct mistakes discovered before the time and date set for bid opening by withdrawing or correcting the bid response .

 (3) When the department of administrative services knows or has reason to conclude that a mistake has been made, the department will request the bidder to confirm the bid response.
 Situations in which confirmation will be requested include obvious, apparent errors on the face of the bid response, or a bid response unreasonably lower than other bid responses submitted, or a clarification of terms, conditions or specifications offered by the bidder.

-(1) Supplies and/or services are not in compliance with the requirements, specifications, and terms and conditions set forth in the ITB; or
+(1) Product, supplies and/or services are not in compliance with the requirements, specifications, and terms and conditions set forth in the ITB; or

 (2) Pricing offered is determined to be excessive in comparison with existing market conditions, or exceeds the available funds of the procuring entity; or